 Sawdust / pine, or recycled newspaper pellets – These types of litter readily absorb liquid, and will require a specially slotted scoop to remove the feces, although it does not readily stick to the feces.
 Cats who are unfamiliar with this type of litter may take a while to adjust.
 One benefit of this type of litter is that it is not usually tracked around the house from your kitty’s feet.
 Your litter box may need to be dumped once a week or more often, depending on how many cats you have.

 Flushable Litter – Do not flush litter down the toilet even if it claims to be “flushable.”
-The litter may clog your pipes and cause a back up in your house—you do not want to risk that!
+The litter will clog your pipes and cause a back up in your house—you do not want to risk that!

 Importantly, flushing cat waste is suspected to be linked to the death of sea otters, whales, and porpoises in the US and around the world.
 The parasite toxoplasma gondii can be in the feces of inside/outside cats, and can survive sewage treatment and then travel down rivers until it gets to the sea.
 The only safe way to dispose of this litter is via landfill or incineration.
 So please don’t flush litter down a toilet, even when the advertising says “flushable!”